- Best Podcast Audio Interface

 - The included guide doesn’t offer much information

 The iTwo is certainly not your high-end podcast studio equipment.
-However, it’s still potent enough to churn out good quality recordings, which shall satisfy the majority of home or beginner users.
+However, it’s still potent enough for churning out good quality audio recordings, which shall satisfy the majority of home or beginner users.
 By the way, if you do not have a recording equipment currently, you can buy PreSonus’ iTwo Studio pack that comprises a microphone, a pair of headphones, and XLR cable.

 Price Considerations For What Sound Best

 When searching for the right audio interface, you will quickly find that they vary widely in both price and functionality.
-The first thing you must consider is your budget.
-These can range in price from $100 to as much as $2,500.
-The right interface for you will depend on your budget restrictions and how much you are willing to spend on this technology.
-Keep in mind, however, that trying to purchase one in the lower price range will leave you with less options in your selection.
+The first thing you must consider – your podcast budget.
+These can range in price from $100 – $2,500.
+The right audio interface for you will depend on your budget restrictions and how much you can spend on this podcast technology.
+Keep in mind, however, that purchasing one in the affordable lower price range will leave you with less options in your selection.

 Mic Inputs Required

-The next thing you need to consider is the number of mic inputs on the audio interface.
+The next consideration is the number of mic inputs on the audio interface.
 The mic inputs are the part of the device that connects the analog microphone to the computer.
-This is what gives your sound a crisp and clear sound through your recording software.
-When purchasing, you need to know exactly how many mic inputs are needed.
-The number of mics you need will depend on whether you are doing a solo podcast or whether you have other people on the show with you.
-If you are doing a podcast with someone, or have guests joining you for interviews or discussions, you will need additional microphones.
-Ideally, each participant should have one microphone and one input in the audio interface, so be mindful of this.
-You should also be aware that there are line-in inputs that can be used for instruments but this is likely only to be used by podcasters who are creating their own music to be recorded on the podcast.
+This gives your sound a crisp and clear sound through your audio recording software.
+When purchasing, how many mic inputs are needed.
+The number of mics you need will depend on whether you are doing a solo podcast vocals or whether you have other people on the show with you.
+If you are doing a podcast vocals with someone, or have guests joining you for interviews or discussions, you will need additional microphones.
+Ideally, each podcast participant should have one microphone and one input in the audio interface, so be mindful of this.
+You should also be aware that there are line-in inputs that can be used for instruments used by podcasters who are creating their own audio recorded on the podcast.

 Audio Phantom Power

-You must also consider the volt phantom power that is needed for your microphones.
-Some microphones are charged by 48 volt phantom power to help them run properly and deliver clear sound, so you should look for an audio interfaces that has 48 volt power.
+You must also consider the volt phantom power that’s needed for your microphones.
+Some microphones are charged by 48 volt phantom power, helping them run properly and deliver clear podcast sound, so you should look for an audio interfaces that has 48 volt power.

 Type and Number of Outputs

 When choosing the right audio interface for your podcast, you should also consider the type and number of outputs required.
-Some podcasters use theirs to record and then playback the audio to check for clarity.
-This requires different types of input and output functions because when you record the podcast the sound is recorded on your computer.
-But in order to play podcast audio back the sound needs to travel from your computer and be processed before the sounds can be transmitted to your headphones or speakers.
-Most audio interfaces will have a headphone output as well as studio speaker outputs so that you can perform both functions, but this is something you will need to check when comparing different recording interfaces.
+Some podcasters record and then playback the audio – check for clarity.
+This requires different types of input and output functions because when you record the podcast the sound recorded on your computer.
+But in order to play podcast audio back the sound travels from your computer and be processed before the sounds can be transmitted at your headphones or speakers.
+Most audio interfaces will have a headphone output as well as studio speaker outputs so that you can perform both functions, but something you will need to check when comparing different recording audio interfaces.